 The following list provides an overview without claiming to be exhaustive.

 AUSTRALIA AND OCEANIA

-In Australia, the project platform Australian Citizen Science Project Finder offers the possibility to search for national but also international CS projects.
+In Australia, the project platform Australian Citizen Science Project Finder offers the possibility to search for national but also international citizen science projects.

 On Atlas of Living Australia data on Australian biodiversity is collected.

 In the Flemish Region, the Citizen Science Center Scivil was initiatied in 2019.
 It aims to support citizen scientists and researchers.
-The Flemish platform Iedereen Wetenschapper collects CS projects from different scientific fields.
+The Flemish platform Iedereen Wetenschapper collects citizen science projects from different scientific fields.

 The platform Citizen Science Portalen presents Danish and international projects on various topics.